 James M. Bruchs - Chairman and Director

 James M. Bruchs, Esq. began his legal career with the Commodity Futures Trading Commission, the independent United States government agency with the mandate to regulate commodity futures and option markets in the United States, and spent the next decade in the specialized legal field of commodity futures regulation and trading as general counsel with both a commodity futures exchange and a futures commission merchant.
-Mr. Bruchs then spent over a dozen years working with private companies in Central and West Africa in the area of mineral exploration, trading and development prior to becoming President and Chief Executive Officer of Tsodilo Resources Limited in July of 2002.
-Mr. Bruchs received a Bachelor of Science degree in Finance and Economics from The Ohio State University in Columbus, Ohio and a Juris Doctorate degree from the Potomac School of Law in Washington, D.C.
+Since 1989, Mr. Bruchs has worked with private companies in Central and West Africa in the area of mineral exploration, trading and development prior to becoming President and Chief Executive Officer of Tsodilo Resources Limited in July of 2002.
 Mr. Bruchs was appointed director in 2002.

 Thomas S. Bruington - Director